9,95 €

 Matthew D. C. Larsen is Professor of New Testament and Early Christian History and Archaeology at the University of Copenhagen.

-Mark Letteney is the Carol Thomas Professor of Ancient History at the University of Washington.
+Mark Letteney is an assistant professor and the Carol Thomas Endowed Professor of Ancient History at the University of Washington.